adridev/sdet-test/readme.md

 - The "id" should be a valid uuid v4 (ex. d1e90d8f-11f7-41e0-92ff-235e2a85ab3b) to get 201 OK
 - With an invalid uuid you should get a 400
 - Only one concurrent refund operation (on the same transaction id) can be performed, so the resource should be blocked if another refund is being processed.
 Failing concurrencies should get a 423

 ___
 ## Your work
-- Provide a test runner written in Java.
-It has to be decoupled from the provided application code.
-- The test runner should execute the API from outside via HTTP.
 - The test runner should generate a report file
 - You should provide a GIT repository accessible with the solution.
 - The repo should contain a readme.md with clear instructions of how to execute it.